allylabs/fed-coding-challenge/README.md

 *	Only jQuery & native code can be used to write the javascript for this page.
 * Plugins **can not** be used to build the tabs and modal.
 *	Rate table must be built out by consuming provided JSON file.
+* Bonus points for the page being responsive.

 ### Submitting Your Completed Challenge